Romulo-Moraes/rclock/README.md

 </ul>

 ## Rclock components
-The Rclock is divided into components, this approach makes the developement easier and increase the ways of customizations.
+The Rclock is divided into components, this approach makes the development easier and increase the ways of customizations.

 <ul>
     <li>Digits (Individually)</li>